davidstutz/kohana-gaps/guide/gaps/getting-started.md

                         'label' => 'Phone',
                     ),
                 ),
             );
         }
     }

-Gaps will use the given configuraiton to generate an appropriate form.
+Gaps will use the given configuration to generate an appropriate form.
 Let us have a look at the configuration in detail.
 Each form element corresponds to an attribute of the model and is rendered using a specified driver.
 Consider the `last_name`:

     // attribute name => configuration array
     'last_name' => array(